-Mobile phone, tablets, wearables and other digital devices are convenient, fun, entertaining possibly even rewarding for many people.
+Mobile phones and tablets, wearables and other digital devices are convenient, entertaining possibly even rewarding for many people.
 For folks facing accessibility challenges, they can be life-saving.

 For businesses looking to attract and serve even more customers – hands up if you are NOT in that category – accessibility open the doors of your business to a growing segment of the population.